oracle-livelabs/apex/rag-apex-app/3-utilize-rag-apex-app/utilize-rag-apex-app.md

 ## Introduction

-This lab walks the user through the process of building an APEX and completing the first half of the application - the Upload & Ingest functionality.
+This lab walks the user through the process of building an APEX app and completing the first half of the development - the Upload & Ingest functionality.
 Using the OCI REST Data Source of Object Storage, the user can see what is in the Bucket that their knowledge base will be trained on.
 By executing a process to trigger the Ingest, the AI Agent will be trained on the newest data loaded.

 Estimated time - 45 minutes